sarabsethi/audioset_soundscape_feats_sethi2019/README.md

 ### Audio feature data

 AudioSet features are a raw 128 feature embeddding from the trained VGGish network from Google's [AudioSet project](https://github.com/tensorflow/models/tree/master/research/audioset).
-This produces 1 feature per second, which we average over 20 minute chunks
+This produces 1 feature vector per second of audio, which we average over 20 minute chunks.

 Soundscape compound features are made up of: ADI, ACI, H, Spectral Entropy and Temporal Entropy (last three taken from Suer 2008).
 These are computed using the [Acoustic Indices package](https://github.com/patriceguyot/Acoustic_Indices).
 Again we average over 20 minute chunks of audio.